nicode-io/The_Starting_Point/README.md

 Explore the possibilities of Node js through a concrete e-shop project, including:
 *   Application management and routing with Express
-*   CRUD with Sequelize / MySQL
+*   CRUD with MySQL database and Sequelize ORM
-*   CRUD with Mongoose / MongoDB
+*   CRUD with MongoDB nosql-database and Mongoose ORM
 *   (...)